-Our Semiconductor Manufacturing faculty members not only have academic degrees in their field but have real-world experience in the industry, which makes them able to relate to the challenges you will face in a competitive job market.
-Our instructors work closely with you one-on-one, encouraging you and helping you to succeed in school and on the job.
+Semiconductor Manufacturing faculty members have academic degrees in their field as well as professional experience in the industry, so they are able to relate to the challenges you will face in a competitive job market.
+Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
 See profiles of some of our Semiconductor Manufacturing faculty.

 Semiconductor Manufacturing Technology are designed for entry into the workforce.
 However, if you are interested in earning a degree at a four-year institution, please visit the Transfer Services website for guidance on the transfer process.